cs184-spooky-boo/cs184-spooky-boo.github.io/_pages/milestone.md

             - Set it high to show brighter borders on surface edges (drastic fade)
 - Changed the length of the cloth to be longer and resemble the shape of a ghost
 - Fog/smoke
-    - Attempted adding near the ghost's cloth to create a more ethereal visual by modifying `Custom.frag` (not successful) based on this [article](https://vicrucann.github.io/tutorials/osg-shader-fog/)
+    - Attempted adding near the ghost's cloth to create a more ethereal visual by modifying `Custom.frag` based on this [article](https://vicrucann.github.io/tutorials/osg-shader-fog/) — this was not successful

 #### Modeling Additional Objects in Scene
 - Modeled pumpkin, table, chair, candle, teddy bear, cello, fox, and a toilet in Autodesk Maya